AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 overfilled.

 ## Speech and Gaze paper
+From a validation perspective I would set it up in the similar way conduct the experiments on campus and ask the following questions:

+1. Did you like that the robot glanced at the object when communicating to you?
+2. How did you feel when the robot glanced at the wrong object?
+3. How likely would you want to continue playing this game if the robot behaved the same?
+4. How likely would you want to continue playing this game if the robot was more correct?
+5. What are you thoughts on trust with the robot?
+6. On a scale of 1-10 how much do you trust the robot?
+6. On a scale of 1-10 how much do you trust the robot to be your virtual assistant?

+The idea here is to really focus on trust and how that would relate to working with the robot in the future.

 # Future Work [30pts]
+In general I found this section really should be covered in the proposed approach thus you see a light section here.

 ## Picard paper
 I would love to reach out to the author to interview them on where they are at today since we are more than 20 years since